Guide to Business in Spain logo

 • Creation of industrial establishments, in the sense of stating up a new production activity anywhere in Spain.

-• Relocation, understood as changing the location of a prior production activity to anywhere else in Spain.
+• Relocation of industrial establishments, which includes actions aimed at changing the location of a prior production activity to anywhere else in Spain.

 • Improvements and/or modifications of production lines, that is, investing in equipment that enables the modernization of existing production or process lines or which generates the implementation of new production or process lines, in industrial establishments that are already in production at the time of the application, expressly including the productive implementation of technologies from the “Connected Industry 4.0” and of actions in the lines aimed at environmental sustainability (reduction in greenhouse gas emissions, reduction in vulnerability to climate change impacts, pollution prevention or introduction of the circular economy in the production process).